Next Start

 10/1/2021

-Even with the continuing technological changes in automobiles, the mighty little spark plug has always been a big piece of the puzzle.
+Even with the continuing technological changes in automobiles, the mighty little spark plug has remained a big piece of the puzzle.
 Whether engines are one cylinder or eight, one camshaft or four, carbureted or fuel-injected, the spark plug has been there the whole way.

-The spark plug is responsible for delivering a quick, high-voltage jolt of electricity to initiate the explosion we call combustion.
-Let’s discuss the combustion process to truly recognize and respect the spark plug’s role in the operation.
+Let’s discuss the combustion process to recognize and respect the spark plug’s role in the operation.

 How Do Spark Plugs Work?